-Built in 1970, North Campus is the primary center for the health-related programs, such as nursing, nursingrelated, dental hygiene, dental assisting, medical laboratory technology, respiratory therapy and emergency medical services.
+Built in 1970, North Campus is the primary center for the health-related programs, such as nursing, nursingassisting, dental hygiene, dental assisting, medical laboratory technology, respiratory therapy and emergency medical services.
 A wide variety of courses is offered in liberal arts and sciences, basic studies and preparation for occupational careers, including general business and office systems, desktop publishing, printing/graphic arts and child care training.
 North Campus is noted for having one of the largest computer training facilities in the Southeast.
-North Campus also has the only PLATO site in the College, A user-friendly computer-assisted learning system, PLATO accesses hundreds of programmed lessons in English, mathematics, science, social studies and computer science.
+North Campus is also the only site in the College for PLATO, a user-friendly computer-assisted learning system which accesses hundreds of programmed lessons in English, mathematics, science, social studies, and computer science.
 (PLATO stands for Programmed Learning for Automatic Teaching Operations.)

-The Disabled Student Services Center at North Campus provides collegewide services to disabled students at all campuses.
+The Disabled Student Services Center at North Campus provides collegewide services to students with disabilities at all campuses.

-A major sports center for the College is at North Campus where the baseball, softball, track and field and cross country teams compete.
-In addition, all students have access to the recreational complex which includes an allweather track, softball and baseball diamonds, soccer field, courts for tennis and racquetball and fishing ponds.
+A major sports center for the College is at North Campus where the baseball, softball, track and field, and cross country teams compete.
+In addition, all students have access to the recreational complex which includes an all-weather track, softball and baseball diamonds, soccer field, tennis and racquetball courts, and fishing ponds.
 Also available is a state-of-the-art Nautilus "Next Generation" exercise equipment room and other indoor recreational facilities.

-The H.D.
-"Bo" Cotton Student Center houses the entire student affairs operation, including the Institute of the South for Hospitality and Culinary Arts.
-This unique institute offers Associate in Science and certificate programs in Hotel/Motel Management, Restaurant Management, Dietetic Technician and Culinary Arts in ultra-modern facilities.
+The H.D "Bo" Cotton Student Center houses the entire student affairs operation, including the Institute of the South for Hospitality and Culinary Arts.
+This unique institute offers associate in science and certificate programs in Hotel/Motel Management, Restaurant Management, Dietetic Technician and Culinary Arts in ultra-modem facilities.